Find Affordable College Courses

 Newport News, VA

-Out of the 9 schools in Virginia that were part of this year’s ranking, Christopher Newport University landed the # 2 spot on the list.
-Located in the midsize city of Newport News, CNU is a public school with a small student population.
+The excellent programs at Christopher Newport University helped the school earn the #2 place on this year’s ranking of the best social work schools in Virginia.
+Located in the city of Newport News, CNU is a public college with a small student population.

 While working on their degree, social work majors at CNU accumulate an average of around $26,247 in student debt.